 Finland consumes more ice cream per capita than any other European country.
 Here are five examples of the nation’s passion for frozen flavours.

 With a company name that translates as “Finland’s ice cream”, one is not surprised to learn that this company stocks local flavours such as spruce.
-A collaboration with Japanese lifestyle company MUJI’s stores last year in Munich, London, Paris, Milan and Barcelona put the company’s flavours on more lips than ever before.
+Moreover, the company uses Finncattle milk to ensure a great texture for its frozen delights.

 Looking for more good news?
 Subscribe to our newsletter